-As of November 7, 2016, every fishing vessel in Canada is required to have a certified master, with a valid certificate for the size of the vessel and area of operation.
+As of November 7th, 2016, every fishing vessel in Canada is required to have a certified master with a valid certificate for the size of the vessel, and area of operation.
 Many vessels will also be required to have a certified mate.
 Full details of the master certification requirements can be found in section 212(Table 2) of the MPR.
 Some of the basic master certificate validities are:

-Small Vessel Operator Proficiency (SVOP) or equivalent - Master of a vessel up to 15 gross tonnage or not more than 12m in overall length, fishing within 25 nautical miles of shore.
+Small Vessel Operator Proficiency (SVOP) or equivalent - Master of a vessel up to 15 gross tonnage or no more than 12m in overall length, fishing within 25 nautical miles of shore

-Fishing Master, Forth Class - Master of a vessel up to 100 gross tonnage fishing in Canadian waters within 200 miles from shore.
+Fishing Master, Fourth Class - Master of a vessel up to 100 gross tonnage fishing in Canadian waters within 200 miles from shore

 PROVINCIAL TRAINING REQUIREMENTS

-Much of the focus on fish harvester training in recent years has been on the training requirements of TC's federal Marine Personnel Regulations (MPR) such as MED, ROC-MC and Fishing Masters training.
+Much of the focus on fish harvester training in recent years has been on the training requirements of Transport Canada's federal Marine Personnel Regulations (MPR), such as MED, ROC-MC and Fishing Masters training.
 However, it is important for fish harvesters to remember that provincial OH&S regulations have training requirements that apply to fishing vessels/workplaces as well.
-The provincial OHS training requirements include:
+The provincial OH&S training requirements include: